 The applied technical leadership degree program is designed for adult learners, working in specialized technical fields, who have completed a two-year associate degree.
 These learners are seeking a bachelor of science degree that builds on the skills gained in the technical associate degree, connects to their career aspirations, and is delivered as an upper-level undergraduate degree online.
 The online leadership degree provides competency-based expertise in technical leadership development, human resource development and the development of foundation skills for initiatives relevant to a student’s specialized career path.

 These specialized fields include technology, public service, medical professions such as CNA certified nursing assistant, LPN, or technologist, and other related fields.
 The online leadership degree provides competency-based expertise in technical leadership development, human resource development and the development of foundation skills for initiatives relevant to a student’s specialized career path.

 Plan of study

-The major is an online upper-level degree, with students entering the program after having already completed an associate degree.
-The curriculum includes required courses in service systems and environmental management and safety.
+The major is an online upper-level degree and the curriculum includes required courses in service systems and environmental management and safety.
 Additional courses in business and liberal arts are provided by Saunders College of Business, the School of Individualized Study, and the College of Liberal Arts.
 Students complete general education requirements as part of the bachelor of science degree and, depending on the amount of transfer credit accepted, may complete addition professional electives as needed.